danieldrotos/p12dev/README.md

 - compile your assembly source
 - compile hardware model
-- run verilog simuulaton and generate VCD file
+- run verilog simulation and generate VCD file
 - open VCD file viewer (gtkwave).

 The compilation finishes when you close gtkwave window, then you will